A Revolutionist in Istanbul: Leon Trotksy

 However Stalin´s pressure on the revolutionist increased more and more.
 Trotsky´s supporters and family members were killed.
 Propaganda trials in the Soviet Union were organized for the legalization of his murder.
 His escape ended finally in Mexico, where he died on the consequences of an attack with an ice pick done by Stalin´s agent in 1940.[16]

-Leon Trotsky was one of the most actors of his time who had an influential voice in the Marxist movement, the Russian Revolution and the formation of the Soviet Union which affected the world history and therefore the history of Turkey.
+Leon Trotsky was one of the most important actors of his time who had an influential voice in the Marxist movement, the Russian Revolution and the formation of the Soviet Union which affected the world history and therefore the history of Turkey.
 On his last exile escaping the system that he had co-founded he had a stop in Istanbul for four years.
 However nowadays you hardly find signs of him in Istanbul.
 Sad to say, that the villa in Büyükada where he spent almost his whole stay in Turkey is offered for sale now[17] despite numerous critics by experts.
-The previous owners have missed the , which means that the building is hardly standing as it is.
+The previous owners have missed the restoration, which means that the building is hardly standing as it is.
 The municipality of the Prince Islands cannot offer the sales price.[18]
 The Ministry of Culture and Tourism seems to be uninterested.
 Nobody accepts the responsibility for Trotsky´s House and turns it into a museum for saving a piece of history – again a case which shows Turkey´s lack of respect and interest for the history on its own ground.

 1. SERVICE, ROBERT: TROTZKY: EINE BIOGRAPHIE.
 SUHRKAMP VERLAG, BERLIN, 2012, P: 25, 58-62